 Use 16 point, bold font for the title, which should be centered after four lines of 12 point space from the top of the first page.

-Center the author’s name [and affiliation, with affiliation italicized, (Not sure we need the affiliation see above)] after one line of 12 point space after the title.
-[For example, Grace Coulombe, Bates College.]
+Center the author’s name after one line of 12 point space after the title.

-Leave four lines of 12 point space before the first major heading after the author’s name [ and affiliation].
+Leave four lines of 12 point space before the first major heading after the author’s name.

 Use 12 point font in the body of the paper for everything other than the title and the major headings including lines of space.